renerocksai/rayslides/README.md

 # rayslides -- slides ported to raylib

-This port is minimalistic, and I wrote it to be able to edit & present slides on a Mac.
+This port is minimalistic, and I wrote it to be able to edit, present, and PDF-export slides on a Mac.

 Missing but maybe coming soon:

 - Laser Pointer
-- Exports
+- SDF-based font scaling

 Missing but probably not coming soon:

+- PPTX Export
 - Editor
 - Inspector Gadget